stimulusreflex/stimulus_reflex/docs/quickstart.md

 ```
 {% endcode %}

-The Controller connects during the page load process and we tell StimulusReflex that this Controller is going to be calling server-side Reflex actions.
-The `register` method has an optional 2nd argument that accepts options, but we'll cover that later.
+The controller's `connect` lifecycle method fires during both the initial browser page load and after Turbolinks visits that refresh content.
+We tell StimulusReflex that this controller is going to be calling server-side Reflex actions by passing the Stimulus Controller instance to the `register` method.
+This gives the controller a `stimulate` method that we can call.

-When the user clicks the anchor, Stimulus calls the `increment` method.
-All StimulusReflex Controllers have access to the `stimulate` method.
-The first parameter is the `[ServerSideClass]#[action]` syntax, which tells the server which Reflex class and method to call.
-The second parameter is an optional argument which is passed to the Reflex method.
-If you need to pass multiple arguments, consider using a JavaScript object `{}` to do so.
+When the user clicks the anchor, the Stimulus event system calls the `increment` method on our controller.
+In this example, we pass two parameters: the first one follows the format `[ServerSideClass]#[action]` and informs the server which Reflex action in which Reflex class we want to trigger.
+Our second parameter is an optional argument that is passed to the Reflex action as a parameter.

 {% hint style="warning" %}
-If you're responding to an event like click on an element that would have a default action \(such as an `a` or a `button` element\) it's very important that you call preventDefault\(\) on that event, or else you will experience undesirable side effects such as page navigation.
+If you're responding to an event like click on an element that would have a default action \(such as an `a` or a `button` element\) it's very important that you call `preventDefault()` on that event, or else you will experience undesirable side effects such as page navigation or form submission.
 {% endhint %}

 {% code title="app/reflexes/counter\_reflex.rb" %}